coccoinomane/crabada.py/README.md

 # Donate ❤️

-Building and maintaining the bot requires time and passion: please consider expressing your gratitude by donating a few TUS :-)
+Building and maintaining the bot requires time and passion: please consider expressing your gratitude by donating a small part of your rewards :-)

-You can do it in two ways:

-- Automatically tip a small part of your snib-snib rewards, using the `DONATE_PERCENTAGE` variable in _.env_.
-For more details, see the instructions in _.env.example_.
-- Send your love to the project's wallet `0xb697fAC04e7c16f164ff64355D5dCd9247aC5434`.
+To donate, set the `DONATE_PERCENTAGE` parameter to a small value, for example `DONATE_PERCENTAGE=3%`; for more details, feel free to have a look in _.env.example_.

 # Features